altair-viz/altair-viz.github.io/_sources/getting_started/starting.rst.txt

         x='a',
         y='average(b)',
     )
-    chart.savechart('chart.html')
+    chart.save('chart.html')

-The basic HTML template produces output that looks like this, where the JSON specification for your plot produced by :meth:`Chart.to_dict` should be stored in the ``vlSpec`` Javascript variable:
+The basic HTML template produces output that looks like this, where the JSON specification for your plot produced by :meth:`Chart.to_json` should be stored in the ``vlSpec`` Javascript variable:

 .. code-block:: html